COMP122/comp122-f24/format-encodings/notes_10_14.md

        - don't use: $at, $k0, $k1, sometimes $gp
        - use the $zero register: whenever you can

    * T/R
+     - 42-, for the java code how do we do the write the code
+       - see the code
+     - is there a video on the transformation from java --> java_tac
+       * Yes, the video from the lab on 10_14
+     - can you provide the code for 41-
+       * when I grade it, I will provide a subdirectory call "solution"
+     - note that there is an error in the 42-checksum assignment in the README.md file.  (read for intent!)

 ---
 # Today's Lecture Material